1991 Atlantic hurricane season: Storm names

-The list below shows the names that appeared on the tropical cyclone naming list in the Atlantic basin in 1991.
-Although the Perfect Storm later evolved into a hurricane, which could have been named "Henri", the National Hurricane Center left it unnamed due to the heavy damage and media interest in the predecessor extratropical storm.
-It later received the name the Perfect Storm after a conversation between Boston National Weather Service forecaster Robert Case and author Sebastian Junger.
-The names not retired from this list in 1991 appeared again on the naming list for the 1997 season.
-This is the same list used for the 1985 season, with the exception of the names Erika and Grace, which replaced the names Elena and Gloria after the 1985 season, and were used for the first time in 1991.
+The following list of names was used for named storms that formed in the North Atlantic in 1991.
+This is the same list used for the 1985 season, with the exception of the names Erika and Grace, which replaced the names Elena and Gloria after that season.
+Both Erika and Grace were used for the first time in 1991.

 Retirement

-At their meeting in the spring of 1992, the World Meteorological Organization retired the name Bob from the list above due to its high impact.
-The name that replaced it on the naming list for the 1997 season was Bill.
+The World Meteorological Organization retired the name Bob from the Atlantic hurricane name lists following the 1991 season due to its high impact.
+The name was replaced with Bill for the 1997 season.

 Season effects

-This is a table of all of the storms that have formed in the 1991 Atlantic hurricane season.
-It includes their duration, names, landfall(s) – denoted by bold location names – damages, and death totals.
+This is a table of all of the storms that formed in the 1991 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1991 USD.